code0monkey1/clean-architecture-typescript-learn/README.md

     >
     > By running the build command, we are able to  compile fresh files and folders using the typescript configurations for build time ( which does not include unnecessary files like `test` by using the `tsconfig-build.json` file )

-1. For the build process to recognize the reference to our files defined in the  `paths` property of the project , we need to install a package known as `module-alias` to our project .
+1. For the build process to recognize the reference to our files defined in the  `paths` property of the project , we need to install a package known as `module-alias` to our project as a production dependency.

       ```json
       npm i module-alias
       ```

+1.